-Her doctoral research 'Import/Export: The Rise of Contemporary Art Photography from the Middle East' at the University of the Arts London Chelsea College of Arts & Design (anticipated completion in 2021) is a qualitative study that maps the development of Middle Eastern art photography discourse through specific curatorial practices, centring this imagined and contested geopolitical region, from 2010–14.
+Her doctoral research 'Import/Export: The Rise of Contemporary Art Photography from the Middle East' at the University of the Arts London Chelsea College of Arts & Design (passed in December 2021) is a qualitative study that maps the development of Middle Eastern art photography discourse from 2010–14 through specific curatorial practices that centre this imagined and contested geopolitical region.
 Widely acknowledged as one of the fastest-growing photography markets in the world in the early twenty-first century, the Middle Eastern photography art market recently plateaued.
 Much emphasis has been placed on commercial activities as the key drivers of knowledge production and dissemination of contemporary art photography from the Middle East.
 Related discourse on the social histories of curatorial endeavours as art histories in their own right remains nascent.

 This research aims to contribute to the developing critical scholarship and curatorial expertise in the field of contemporary Middle Eastern photography by questioning how meaning and value are produced within it.
 Furthermore, it aims to generate qualitative information towards a broader understanding of the conditions, mechanisms and implications by which photographic art discourses ‘emerge’ from locations previously deemed peripheral to Western-centric art-historical thought.